Green MP Tuiono 'considering' a tilt at co-leadership

 He was still considering a run and his decision had to be "what the members want".

+Tuiono said the members wanted the party to "push out in the most transformational way possible".

-Tuiono said the members wanted a party that was not tethered to the Labour Party.
+"The feeling I get particularly from young people, the people who are from the Green Left Network as well is they really, really want a strong independent voice that is not tethered to the Labour Party," Tuiono said.

-Speaking today at a press conference he called, Tuiono said he was neither ruling a run "in or out".
+"If that's not landing for them, then we need to do some reflection as a caucus as well," he said.

 If he stands he will go up against James Shaw, who is so far the only person to confirm he will contest for his old job.